nikolinasostaric/T-cell_smFISH/README.md

 # T-cell_smFISH

 The provided code assigns 3D subcellular localization (nucleus or cytoplasm) to individual RNA spots identified by smFISH.
-The code is a part of a more extensive analysis pipeline, employed in this specific use-case to cytokines TNF and IFN$\gamma$ in CD8<sup>+</sup> T-cells.
+The code is a part of a more extensive analysis pipeline, employed in this specific use-case to cytokines TNF and IFN $\gamma$ in CD8<sup>+</sup> T-cells.

 For full details, please see our preprint: V. M. Lattanzio *et al.*: T cell smFISH.